m-asiff/KAMI/readme.md

 Accessing the API
 Visit http://127.0.0.1:8000/api/airplane to view or modify the airplanes.

-An API documentation for this project is included in "KAMI Airlines API Collection.json" which you can directly import in Postman to test the functionality
+An API documentation for this project is included in "**KAMI Airlines API Collection.json**" which you can directly import in Postman to test the functionality

 ### Testing
 Coverage testing report is also included as HTML in **htmlcov** folder